mojochao/manifestus/docs/README.md

 - the [`kustomize`](https://kustomize.io/) CLI to render manifests from local or remote [kustomizations](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#kustomization)

-These tools must be installed and available in the `PATH` for the `manifestus` CLI to work correctly.
+These tools must be installed and available in the `PATH` for `manifestus` to run.

 These tools are easily installable with the [`brew`](https://brew.sh/) package
 manager: